Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Discussion

-In our companion paper \citep{cristea2025}, we describe another merger remnant that shows evidence of circumstellar material, ZTF\,J2008+4449 (hereafter J2008).
-J1901 and J2008 offer a unique opportunity to study this new type of merger remnants that appear to be close analogues, as their similarities are striking and span several key parameters: \textbf{Rotation Periods:} Both objects exhibit exceptionally short spin periods of approximately 7 minutes (6.9 minutes for J1901, and 6.6 minutes for J2008). \textbf{Mass:} J1901 is among the most massive WDs known, with a mass of $\approx1.3M_\odot$, and J2008 is also massive, $\approx1.1M_\odot$.
-Both masses are well above the mean for field WDs. \textbf{Magnetic Field Strength:} Both stars possess extremely strong surface magnetic fields, in the range of $5$–$9\times10^8$\,G. Such fields are among the highest measured for WDs and are consistent with theoretical predictions that mergers can amplify magnetic fields through dynamo processes during the coalescence event.
-The similar field strengths, rapid rotation and high mass in both objects point to a shared formation mechanism. \textbf{X-ray Emission:} Both J1901 and J2008 are detected as soft X-ray sources, despite being apparently isolated (i.e., they are not in binary systems with mass-transferring companions).
-Their X-ray spectra are very similar in shape: when fitted by a two-temperature optically thin plasma model, we recover similar temperatures (the soft component is $kT=0.23\pm0.03$ for J1901 and $kT=0.23^{+0.04}_{-0.03}$ for J2008, while the hard component is $kT=2.9^{+1.2}_{-0.8}$ for J1901 and $kT=3.6^{+1.0}_{-0.7}$ for J2008).
-Also, both show evidence for rotationally modulated X-ray emission at the stellar spin period.
+In our companion paper \citep{cristea2026}, we describe another merger remnant that shows evidence of circumstellar material: ZTF\,J2008+4449 (hereafter J2008).
+The two systems appear to be close analogues, as their similarities are striking and span several key parameters.
+Both WDs are very massive (J2008 has a mass of about 1.1\,M$_\odot$) and exhibit short spin periods of approximately 7 minutes (6.9 minutes for J1901, and 6.6 minutes for J2008).
+Also, the two objects are among the most highly magnetised WDs known, with field strengths in the range of $5$–$9\times10^8$\,G.

+The similar field strengths, rapid rotation, and high masses point to a shared origin as merger remnants.
+Finally, both J1901 and J2008 are detected as soft X-ray sources, despite being apparently isolated (i.e. they are not in binary systems with mass-transferring companions).
+Their X-ray spectra are very similar in shape: when fitted by a two-temperature optically thin plasma model, we recover similar temperatures (the soft component is $kT=0.23\pm0.03$\,keV for J1901 and $kT=0.23^{+0.04}_{-0.03}$\,keV for J2008, while the hard component is $kT=2.9^{+1.2}_{-0.8}$\,keV for J1901 and $kT=3.6^{+1.0}_{-0.7}$\,keV for J2008).

-However, despite these remarkable similarities, several key differences highlight their distinct evolutionary stages: \textbf{X-ray Luminosity Disparity:} J2008 is observed to be approximately 100 times more X-ray luminous than J1901.
-While J1901 has an X-ray luminosity of $L_X \approx1.3 \times 10^{27}$ erg s$^{-1}$, J2008 reaches $L_X \approx 10^{29}$ erg s$^{-1}$. \textbf{Period derivative:} J2008 is spinning down, with a period derivative of $\dot{P}=(1.80\pm0.09)\times10^{-12}$\,s/s; this is higher than the current upper limit on the period derivative in J1901 ($|\dot{P}|<10^{-13}$\,s/s).
-This means that, if J1901 is also spinning down, its period derivative is at least an order of magnitude lower than for J2008.
+The strong similarities hint at a common nature.
+However, several key differences may indicate distinct evolutionary stages.
+J2008 is approximately 100 times more X-ray luminous than J1901 (with $L_X \approx 10^{29}$ erg s$^{-1}$ compared with $L_X \approx 1.3 \times 10^{27}$ erg s$^{-1}$ for J1901), and it spins down with a large period derivative of $\dot{P}=(1.80\pm0.09)\times10^{-12}$\,s\,s$^{-1}$ (our current data do not allow us to place a strong constraint on the period derivative of J1901).